 Once again, think of roommates as one person.
 When you have one tenant (no roommates), that tenant is responsible for paying the entire amount of the rent – not just a portion of it.
 The same goes with roommates.
 One roommate is not just responsible for paying 1/3 of the rent.
 Under joint and several liability, that one tenant roommate is responsible for paying all of the rent if the other tenants don’t pay any rent.
 If Tenant A and Tenant B have no money to pay rent, then Tenant C better rise to the occasion and pay the full rent amount or else all three roommates can be evicted.

 Tenant roommates do not understand the concept of joint and several liability.
-I believe it is in the landlord’s best interest to take the time to teach his tenant roommates about joint and several liability and how it specifically applies to them and their roommate situation.
+I believe it is in the landlord's best interest to take the time to teach his tenant roommates about joint and several liability and how it specifically applies to them and their roommate situation.
 The best way to do demonstrate joint and several liability to your tenant roommates, after you have had the discussion with them, is to make them write one check for rent.
-I tell my roomate tenants that they must pay rent with one check.
-I don’t care who pays it but I will only accept one check for the full amount of rent.
+I tell my roommate tenants that they must pay rent with one check.
+I don't care who pays it but I will only accept one check for the full amount of rent.
 The tenants can fight amongst themselves as to how they divide up the rent amount or who owes what to whom.
-How they do that should not be the landlord’s concern.
+How they do that should not be the landlord's concern.
 The landlord wants to impress upon his tenant roommates that he expects the full amount of rent each month and if they do that then they can remain as tenants.
 If not, then they will be evicted.

-So while it may seem a bit much to refuse to take more then one rent check from tenant roommates, I believe by making the tenants understand that they are not responsible for just a “portion” of the rent, a landlord can avoid a lot of problems in the future.
+So while it may seem a bit much to refuse to take more than one rent check from tenant roommates, I believe by making the tenants understand that they are not responsible for just a "portion" of the rent, a landlord can avoid a lot of problems in the future.

 Let’s turn our focus to tenant roommates and the security deposit.
 If a landlord makes the mistake of accepting $250 from each of his three tenant roommates to apply to the $750 total security deposit, I believe that the landlord is sending his new tenants the wrong message again.
 Whether he is aware of it or not, the landlord has unintentionally informed his tenants that each of them are only responsible for 1/3 of the security deposit and therefore only responsible for 1/3 of any damage to the unit.